 This summary highlights information contained elsewhere in this prospectus.
 You should read the entire prospectus carefully, including, the section entitled "Risk Factors" before deciding to invest in our common stock.
-Telecomm Sales Network, Inc. is referred to throughout this prospectus as "Telecomm," "we" or "us" and, unless the context expressly requires otherwise, all such references also include EnviroSystems, Inc.
+Anpath Group, Inc. is referred to throughout this prospectus as "Anpath" "we" "us" or "Telecomm" (our former name) and, unless the context expressly requires otherwise, all such references also include EnviroSystems, Inc.